Te Araroa Trail – Greenstone Mavora Walkway

 Careys hut and Tenting at North Mavora Lake

-I wanted to free camp on the lake shore, so I walked about 600m around the shore and found a great little shady spot.
-It didn’t score highly for ‘flatness’ but more than made up for it in solitude and phemomenal views over North Mavora lake and the mountains all around.
+I wanted to free camp on the lakeshore, so I walked about 600m around the shore and found a great little shady spot.
+It didn’t score highly for ‘flatness’ but more than made up for it in solitude and phenomenal views over North Mavora lake and the mountains all around.

 I did my usual camp setup routine, then went for a swim.
 The water was beautiful and clear and the views were spectacular.
 Upon exiting the water there were no sandflies!